 Lightsong shrugged.
 “I guess I could.
 Haven’t heard a storyteller in some time.
 Just let me know when.”

 Siri nodded.
 It wasn’t a perfect plan.
-Her servants were listening to the exchange, and if they were spies for the priests, then there was a good chance they could still fiddle with the stories told.
-However, if the storyteller came to Lightsong’s palace, perhaps there was a better chance of him being able to tell the truth.
+Her servants were listening to the exchange, and they might be spies for the priests.
+However, if the storyteller came to Lightsong’s palace, perhaps there was a better chance of Siri hearing the truth.

 “Thank you,” she said, rising.